ruaanc/Instagram-Front-End-Clone/README.md

 # Instagram-Front-End-Clone
-Esse repositório consiste no Front End do clone do instagram desenvolvido em React JS.
+Esse repositório consiste no FrontEnd do clone do instagram desenvolvido em React JS.